Coffee Drink

 Short drink guide

-Flavor And Tasting Notes
+Flavor and Tasting Notes

 Breve coffee takes the latte idea to a richer, creamier place, an American-style espresso drink.
 The main difference from a latte is that it uses half-and-half (a blend of milk and cream) instead of milk.
 So a breve tastes fuller, sweeter, and more intense than a classic latte.
 Because the fat content is high, it leaves a velvety coating in the mouth and the espresso's bitterness reads rounder.
 The profile leans toward milk chocolate, cream, caramel, and a little nut.
 A breve works as a small "in place of dessert" coffee at home.
 It's not the lightest everyday choice, but for anyone with a machine it's a quickly made, rich reward; served small rather than large, it keeps espresso character without the half-and-half feeling heavy.
-The simple distinction for readers: a latte is lighter and everyday; a breve is creamier and reads sweeter.
+The simple distinction: a latte is lighter and everyday; a breve is creamier and reads sweeter.

 Breve coffee vs latte infographic showing espresso with half-and-half compared with espresso and milk